Scheduled 2022-2023 ALA Board Meetings:

 Dr. Eric Hogenson graduated from the University of Lethbridge with a Bachelorâs of Science in Biology in 1990 and went on to graduate from the University of Calgary with a Doctor of Medicine in 1993.
 After a 3 year residency at Riverside General Hospital from 1993-1996, he has been working as a physician at the Spanish Fork Clinic.
 In his spare time he enjoys working on classic cars and is married with 3 sons who have all attended ALA since the beginning.
 All of his children have graduated from ALA.
 His wife was a previous coach at ALA coaching the Basketball and Softball teams.

 Brenda Peterson was born in Lakenheath, England and raised in an Air Force family.
 She graduated from high school in Gilbert, AZ and claims that as her hometown.
-She and her husband, Joy, have two daughters who have attended ALA since they began school.
-Brenda has served as Elementary 1st Assistant, Elementary Coordinator, and President in the Parent Council.
+She and her husband, Joy, have two children who attended ALA since they began school and graduated in 2019 and 2021.
+Brenda earned her Bachelor's degree in mathematics from BYU in 1999 and plans to pursue graduate studies in the near future.
+She also enjoys volunteering as an official at swim meets at the club, high school, NCAA, and Master's levels.
+Brenda has served as Elementary 1st Assistant, Elementary Coordinator, Parent Council President, and Treasurer of the Board of Trustees.
 She loves all of the teachers, parents, and students at ALA and enjoys contributing to the programs and events that make this school unique.
-Brenda earned her Bachelor’s degree in mathematics from BYU in 1999.
-She loves to analyze and arrange music, sing, play the organ, and support her children in their passions.
+She welcomes comments and concerns from all of ALA's stakeholders.